 Sophos Partner Roadshow 2023

-After three years, we were back at a Sophos Partner Roadshow.
-After the pandemic, we didn’t go to any offline events, but we wanted to touch people again and see them without beauty filters.
-The innovations are limited, but there are some upcoming features to look forward to.
+After three years, we were finally back at a Sophos Partner Roadshow.
+After the pandemic, we stopped attending offline events, but we wanted to meet people again and see them without beauty filters.
+The new features were limited, but there are some upcoming functions to look forward to.

-Like at an Apple keynote, they first thanked everyone and then presented growth figures including market forecasts for the coming years.
+As at an Apple keynote, everyone was first thanked, and then growth figures including market forecasts for the coming years were presented.

 This was followed by storytelling and analogies to bring the threat situation and possible protection technologies closer to the audience.

-Then there was a preview of the roadmap, but more on that later.
+Then there was an outlook on the roadmap, but more on that later.

-Finally, various presentations once again presented possible cyber attacks in detail and explained how Sophos products can help here.
+Finally, in various presentations, possible cyberattacks were presented in detail once again, and it was explained how Sophos products can help here.

 Managed Detection and Response

-I’m sure we all remember the time when Sophos promoted Intercept X in a big way.
-Now the focus is on MDR.
-Feedback from existing customers suggests that Sophos is running active phone and email campaigns to promote MDR, which is getting on the nerves of some.
+We all certainly remember the time when Sophos heavily promoted Intercept X. Now the focus is on MDR.
+Feedback from existing customers indicates that Sophos is conducting active telephone and email campaigns to promote MDR, which annoys some.

-However, as aggressive as Sophos’s marketing is, the product and service is actually excellent and we can really recommend this unconditionally to anyone!
+But as energetic as Sophos’ marketing is, the product and service are indeed excellent, and we can truly recommend it unconditionally to everyone!

-Even though Sophos Threat Advisor was still mentioned in the presentations.
-The product will be end of sale next month.
+Even if Sophos Threat Advisor was still mentioned in the presentations.
+The product is End of Sale next month.

 Sophos WiFi 6 Access Points

 The Wi-Fi 6 Access Points will be available in August.
-We will be able to tell you the prices in July.
-If you don’t want to lose a second, you can sign up for the waiting list in our contact form and we will send you a quote or an info that they are now available as soon as we have the prices.
+We will be able to provide you with the prices in July.
+If you don’t want to lose a second, you can register on our contact form for the waiting list, and we will send you an offer or information as soon as we have the prices and they are available.

-We dedicate a separate article to the Sophos AP6 Access Points, explaining all the details in detail, as we have already owned a test device since January and have been able to gather experience.
+We are dedicating a separate post to the Sophos AP6 Access Points, in which we explain all the details in detail, as we have had a test device since January and have been able to gain experience.

 The most important data on the new Access Points:

-There will be a total of five new Access Points with Wi-Fi 6 standard.
+A total of five new Access Points with Wi-Fi 6 standard will be available.

 2.4 GHz and 5 GHz frequency band